-For Summer Camp 2013 we’re pulling together a collection of interviews with some of the people in the Xero ecosystem, on the Xero team and in the world of small business.
-Check this page often as we’ll be adding more podcasts as Xero Summer Camp goes on.
+For Summer Camp 2014 we’ve pulled together a collection of interviews with some of the people in the Xero ecosystem, on the Xero team and in the world of small business.
+Summer Camp is a great chance for you to take some Xero training courses and these podcasts are an extension of that.

 Michael Wood, co-founder of London based software developer Receipt Bank talks about how they used their status as a Xero Add-on Partner to carry their business into new markets half-way around the world.